Woodstock, New Brunswick: Geography & climate

 Woodstock experiences a humid continental climate (Dfb).
 The highest temperature ever recorded in Woodstock was 39.4 C on 18 August 1935.
-Woodstock, along with Rexton and Nepisiguit Falls share the record for New Brunswick's highest recorded temperature.
+Woodstock, along with Five Rivers and Nepisiguit Falls share the record for New Brunswick's highest recorded temperature.

 Government

 Woodstock elects a mayor and a town council every four years.
 All councilors are elected at-large.
 The last election was November 2022.

 The chief administrative officer and the administration department is responsible for the town financial matters, record keeping, implementation of policies and directives, and providing support to all other departments and the town council.
 The position of chief administrative officer was formerly known as town manager.
 Woodstock was the first town in New Brunswick to have a manager-council form of government.

-The current mayor of Woodstock is Art Slipp who has held the position since 2008.
+The current mayor of Woodstock is Trina Jones who has held the position since 2022.

 The Woodstock's other town departments are Business Development, Development & Inspectional Services, Fire, Police, Public Works, Recreation, and Tourism.